There is no law for psychotherapy in Slovenia, nor any other form of legal regulation of the profession of psychotherapy.

-In the past, during the years 2006 and 2010 the Ministry of Health had formed the Working group for preparing the draft law.
-When the working group had finished its work by having created the draft, the Minister of Health changed and as the new Minister was not in favour of it, he ‘put it in the drawer’.
+Between 2006 and 2010 the Ministry of Health formed a working group for preparing a draft law.
+But by the time the working group had finished its work, the Minister of Health changed and as the new Minister was not in favour of it, he ‘left it in the drawer’.

-Since then there have been various attempts and intitatives to renew the process of creating legislation for psychotherapy.
-The situation within the professon has been constantly changing and as a result there are now three major professional organizations which try to provide for some kind of regulation in their ranks:
+Since then there have been various attempts and initiatives to renew the process of creating legislation for psychotherapy.
+The situation within the profession has also changed and as a result there are now three major professional organizations which individually provide for some kind of regulation of their membership:

 Tomaž Flajs